ReneRugaba/hello-movies/README.md

 > This project allows
 > to have access to all the films released to date, to be able to choose a favorite list and to be able to see the details of each of them.

+>functionalities:
+> * Get films datas by page
+> * Put favorite every movie
+> * Remove a movie from the favorite page from the home page and favotite page
+> * we have the possibility to search for any films by name, alphabetic character, as well as by choice of language in select input.

 > Have fun !! :stuck_out_tongue_winking_eye: :stuck_out_tongue_winking_eye: